 Good lighting is energizing.
 Bad lighting is draining and makes you irritable.
 When you’re working from home during coronavirus, the amount and intensity of light is going to affect your output.
 For more visibility and less irritability, layer the lighting in your home office with different Types of Fixtures.
 Task lamps are useful for concentrating at your desk, while floor lamps illuminate a wider, softer ambiance.

 Dimmable, multidirectional lighting will help balance the contrast, which is convenient for backlighting during videoconferencing.
 Warm, white LED lights are generally good investment for brightness that’s strong, but not uncomfortable.
-You can also work to avoid harsh glares by adding blinds, shades, or curtains to your space.
+You can also avoid harsh glares by adding blinds, shades, or curtains to your home office.

 Invest in a Powerful Computer Setup for Reliable Connection

 Even if you have a company-issued computer or an existing office setup, you’ll need reliable internet bandwidth and generous cloud storage if you’re working from home long-term.
 This is especially true if multiple people are quarantined and need to hop on your network at once.
 For smooth communication with your coworkers and easy access to your work files, make sure your computer system can handle your workload.

 While you’re likely taking work meetings over digital programs like Zoom and communicating your teammates over messaging apps like Slack, be sure to have notetaking supplies on hand like journals and pens.
 If you need additional hard-copy equipment for printing, scanning, or faxing, check if your employer is willing to help cover costs as you work from home.